These men are not drunk, given it is but the third hour of the day.

 On this day, the preaching of the Gospel rings out for the first time.
-The apostles, from weak, timid and ignorant men, are transformed in an instant and become the source of the faith of the entire Church.
+The apostles, from weak, timid, and ignorant men, are transformed in an instant and become the source of the faith of the entire Church.
 Power is given to them beyond the forces of nature.
-As men inebriated with the Holy Spirit, they become fearless in proclaiming to the world the truths it does not want to hear.
+As men are inebriated with the Holy Spirit, they become fearless in proclaiming to the world the truths it does not want to hear.

 Indeed, what does St Peter tell us in this first Pentecost Homily?
 He makes three points.

 First of all, he cites the prophet Joel as having foretold the event.
 In so doing, he links the Old and New Testaments.
-The Gospel does not appear out of nowhere, nor is it in a vacuum.
+The Gospel does not appear out of anywhere, nor is it in a vacuum.
 For centuries God had been preparing this moment, and it has come.

 Secondly, he proclaims that Jesus was sent by God, His countless miracles bearing witness to His divine mission.
 “This Jesus whom God sent to you as Saviour, you rejected Him, you killed Him.
 But God raised Him up on the third day and made Him Lord of all”.
 Here too St Peter quotes the Old Testament, this time a psalm, showing that the resurrection of Jesus had been prophesied all along and has actually now come to pass.

 It is now easy to see why and how this first apostolic sermon is paradigmatic for all subsequent preaching in the Church.
-The Holy Spirit, as third Person of the Blessed Trinity, unites all periods of history, He shows the beauty of God’s plan who, from the beginning did not abandon the human race but promised a Saviour and announced His coming in so many different ways.
+The Holy Spirit, as the third Person of the Blessed Trinity, unites all periods of history, He shows the beauty of God’s plan who, from the beginning did not abandon the human race but promised a Saviour and announced His coming in so many different ways.
 And now in these latter days, His plan of salvation is made manifest, and it is incumbent upon us to welcome the message and turn to Jesus for the salvation of our souls.